mscharhag/articles/2021-06-17-mysql-jdbc.md

 The Java Database Connectivity (JDBC) is the standard way of accessing databases in Java.

-This tutorial covers how to instantiate a connection, perform queries, and generally interact with a simulated data collection.
+This tutorial covers how to instantiate a connection, perform queries, and generally interact with a data collection.
 The software used here is MySQL, an open source relational database.
 You should have some knowledge of Java and a basic understanding of databases.

 The JDBC Application Programming Interface (API) is composed by 4 main interfaces: